 The al-Qamus (حصن القموص) was the name of one of the fortresses of al-Rabi ibn Abu al-Huqayq, Banu Qurayza situated near Khaybar.
 The fortress was attacked by Muslim forces and it fell to Muslim forces in 629/30 CE.
 It was after this event that Muhammad married Safiyyah bint Huyayy.
 Although traditionally it is believed to be the Qamus fort but there is no direct archaeological evidence.
-The Khaybar was still inhabited by Jews, as late as the late 7th century, who pioneered the cultivation of the oasis.
+The Khaybar was still inhabited by Jews, as late as the late 7th century CE, who pioneered the cultivation of the oasis.

 Qamus Fort was an ancient fortress in the Jewish stronghold of Khaybar oasis.
 Situated north of Medina, it was takenover by Muslim forces in the Battle of Khaybar.
 It is located on an elevated ridge, overlooking the old Khaybar.
 Before the rise of Islam, this fortress town had been inhabited by Jewish tribes; it fell to Muslim forces in 629 CE.